Department Faculty Members

 The Department of Philosophy is fortunate to have on its faculty experts in a broad range of philosophical topics.
 All the traditional areas of philosophy, as well as several major sub-specialties, are represented.
 The following list of the department members will tell you a bit about us.

-NOTE: Beginning in the Spring Semester of 2019, the Philosophy Department will be back in its original home in historic Fiske Hall (FH).
+NOTE: The Philosophy Department is back in its original home in historic Fiske Hall (FH).

 Main Office: 110 FH; 978-3125

 - Noell Birondo, chair; 978-7880; email@example.com (Note: Dr. Birondo will be on sabbatical January 2020 through July 2020)